 Double-looped extension springs are a bit stronger and use two coils and a pulley system.

-Clipped-end extension springs are the strongest of the three and used for garage doors weighing 200 pounds or more.
+Clipped-end extension springs are the strongest of the three and are used for garage doors weighing 200 pounds or more.

 With so many different types of garage door springs and moving parts, it’s not easy to diagnose the problem or know which type of spring you’re dealing with.